Boosterfrank/funny/README.md

 - Make sure to restart your terminal after making PATH changes

-## installing python without sudo access
+## installing Python without sudo access
-just install Visual Studio Code and the python extension in it
+Just install Visual Studio Code and the Python extension in it, or using Homebrew